 3. Focus Group Surveys

-Focus group survey is another traditional method that works wonderfully well in the email format.
+A focus group survey is another traditional method that works wonderfully well in the email format.
 By conducting interviews with consumers of different demographic profiles, you can not only learn about their shopping preferences and habits but also create customer personas that can prove vital for segmentation.

 4. Poll-based Surveys